 Georgetown University is committed to supporting the greater Washington, D.C., business community.
 The Small Business Corps (SBC) empowers small businesses in under-served areas in Washington D.C., Maryland, and Virginia (DMV) region.
 We partner with Georgetown University students to provide on-site, customized pro-bono consulting services tailored to each business’s needs.
-Inspired by Georgetown’s Jesuit values, our goal is to guide the small businesses through complex challenges and achieve long-term sustainability, fostering a thriving DMV economy.
+Inspired by Georgetown’s Jesuit values, our goal is to guide the small businesses through complex challenges and achieve long-term success, fostering a thriving DMV economy.

 Why We Exist: